jasondchandler/Software-Engineering-Project/README.md

 # Software-Engineering-Project

 Signup for tasks: https://free.redminepro.net/ \
-The folder here has the website files \
-Add your forms and try styling them with Bootstrap: https://getbootstrap.com/docs/5.3/forms/overview/ \
+Add your forms here and try styling them with Bootstrap: https://getbootstrap.com/docs/5.3/forms/overview/ \
 Include navbar.php at their body sections \
 Add the stuff in the head of index.php to them but change the title tag \